MicrosoftDocs/dynamics-365-intelligent-order-management/topics/Backorder and Preorder.md

 With the **ATP Settings** enabled, the backordered lines would also be updated with the **Inventory Availibility Date** for the product and an **Estimated Shipment Date**.

-Below is a sample order journey with policy based fulfillment asisgnment.
+Below is a sample order journey with policy based fulfillment assignment.

 ![Orchestration.](media/SampleOrch.png)